 Can I Use an Extension Cord for my Treadmill?

-No, you should not use an extension cord for your treadmill for a number of reasons.
-First, it is dangerous to the user – if the cable is too long, it can cause accidents that are not only electrical related.
-An extension cord may not also be good for a treadmill because it is not easy to find one that will not cause a power shortage.
+No, you should not use an extension cord for your treadmill for several reasons.
+First, it is dangerous to the user — if the cable is too long, it can cause accidents that are not only electrical related.
+An extension cord may not also be suitable for a treadmill because it is not easy to find one that will not cause a power shortage.

-The extension cord and treadmill must be within the same amperage rating; it is especially important to ensure the treadmill does not have a higher amp rate because that defeats the purpose.
+The extension cord and treadmill must be within the same amperage rating; ensuring the treadmill does not have a higher amp rate is especially important because that defeats the purpose.

 The best thing to do when your treadmill doesn’t have a long enough cord is to move it closer to the dedicated circuit.
 If that means relocating the position, go ahead because it prevents accidents and power damage.